Our Groups

 What are skills groups?

-A skills group is a small community of people who meet regularly to learn and practice life skills together.
-It's not therapy, and it's not a class — it's a supportive space where peers help each other grow.
+A small group of people who meet regularly to learn and practice life skills together.
+Not therapy, not a class — peers helping each other grow.

 Every meeting includes mindfulness, skill building, and open discussion.
-Members practice real techniques from evidence-based approaches like DBT and IFS, then take what they've learned into their daily lives.
+Real techniques from approaches like DBT and IFS you can take into daily life.

 What we teach